 Try the New Zealand Soils Portal, another web site provided by Manaaki Whenua.
 The Soils Portal not only provides access to soils databases held by Manaaki Whenua, such as the National Soils Database, Fundamental Soils Layers and Digital Soil Surveys, but also a wealth of explanatory information about current and historical soil naming schemes used in New Zealand.

 A sibling is a member of a soil family.
 The sibling partitions soil families on the basis of unique combinations of drainage class, topsoil stoniness, soil depth, texture contrasts, and a sequence of up to six functional horizons.
 (Functional horizons are defined in terms of topsoil/subsoil, stoniness class, texture class, ped size and consistence.
 Functional horizons also distinguish soil materials derived from acidic and basic tephra.)

 Please look at the Glossary to see what this is in more detail.

 Can I shade in the display based on other soil properties such as Soil Texture or Topsoil Stoniness on S-map Online?

-No, not yet.
-You can, however, download the data and load it into a GIS where you can make your own customised maps.
+No. You can, however, for limited attributes such as texture, soil class and drainage download the data from the LRIS Portal and load it into a GIS where you can make your own customised maps.